 How can I stop the utility from terminating services?

 The most obvious option is to pay your bill.
 If you’re going to pay late or you won’t be able to pay at all, contact your service provider within 5 days of receiving the bill.
 If your financial struggles are temporary, ask for an extension of your payment period.
 If you expect hardship in the long term, ask about working out a payment plan.
 Utility companies in California are required by law to review your request and your financial situation if you contact them within 5 days of receiving the bill.
 If you are truly unable to pay (perhaps you lost your job or had serious medical expenses), the utility will offer you an amortization plan under which you’ll catch up on your back payments.
 That plan may last up to a year. § 779(c).
+Legally, the utility must extend payment options to a residential customer if cutting off services could be life threatening to the customer, or if the customer is willing to enter into a payment plan with the utility.

 If you don’t contact the utility until after your services have been terminated, your options are limited.
 You’ll have to pay the reinstatement fee and pay a security deposit to have your services turned back on.